Tourette Syndrome

 Comprehensive Behavioural Intervention for Tics (CBiT)

 More recently, HRT has been shown to be effective as part of a package alongside other elements of therapy, known as Comprehensive Behavioural Intervention for Tics (CBIT).
 CBIT is made up of different elements which include: Psychoeducation, Functional Analysis, HRT, Social Support and Reward System and Relaxation Training.
-HRT is a major component of CBITS, CBITS training includes HRT.
-In the treatment the patient is made more aware of the premonitory urge and helped to implement a behaviour before the tics occur, to stop the tic -a competing response to block a tic.
+HRT is a major component of CBIT.
+In this treatment the patient is made more aware of the premonitory urge and helped to implement a behaviour before the tics occur, to block the tic from being able to be performed.
+This is called a competing response.

 Exposure and Response Prevention (ERP)

 A fairly similar approach is exposure with response prevention (ERP).
-Patients practice suppressing their tics and don’t try and block them with a physical gesture, as is the technique used in ERP.
-The individual gets used to the uncomfortable sensation and discovers it goes away or they get used to it after a while.
+Patients practice suppressing their tics and don’t try to block them with a physical gesture but instead acclimatise to the premonitory urge and overtime resist it more effectively and habituate to the feeling.
 There is evidence to suggest that this approach is as effective as HRT.
 ERP may be best suited to people who have a range of very annoying tics or are of a young age.
+More recently, online delivery of HRT (or CBIT) has been shown to be effective, and can make these treatments accessible to a wider group of people with tics.

 There are some myths surrounding behavioural therapy interventions, which can be dispelled.
-‘Holding tics in’ will not cause them ‘to all burst out’ later on; research has found holding tics in decreases tics generally.
-‘Stopping one tic does not mean another one will get worse’ – research has found learning to control some tics makes all tics better (even the ones you have not worked on).
-‘Will my child ‘catch’ other children’s tics’ – children may briefly pick up other tics during contact with other children with tics but they usually only last a couple of days (Chowdhury and Murphy, 2017).
-Even with this short-term issue, parents and children report it is definitely worth picking up a few temporary tics when meeting other families affected by TS – the benefits are very much worth it!
+‘Holding tics in’ will not cause them ‘to all burst out’ later on; research has found holding tics in, decreases tics generally over time.
+‘Stopping one tic does not mean another one will get worse’ instead, research has found learning to control some tics makes all tics better (even the ones the patient may not have worked on).
+A common concern parents have is ‘will my child ‘catch’ other children’s tics? .
+In general no, but children may briefly pick up other tics during contact with other children with tics but they usually only last a couple of hours or days (Chowdhury and Murphy, 2017).
+Even with this short-term issue, parents and children report it is definitely worth picking up a few temporary tics when meeting other families affected by TS, the benefits are very much worth it!

 Deep Brain Stimulation (DBS)